Educaid.be & Be-cause health Conference

 Health and Education: Stronger Together

-On 17 May 2018, the Belgian platforms Be-cause health and Educaid.be jointly organise an international conference in Brussels on the intersection between health and education in international cooperation.
+On 17 May 2018, the Belgian platforms Be-cause health and Educaid.be jointly organised an international conference on the intersection between health and education in international cooperation.

 Better learning outcomes lead to improved health outcomes and vice versa.
 This is particularly true for women and girls.
 Ensuring quality education for all is central to the achievement of the Sustainable Development Goals, specifically the goals that ensure healthy lives and promote wellbeing for all, at all ages.
 At the same time, learning outcomes are also critically dependent on the health and nutrition of the individual learner.